Danylo Sikan

-Danylo Yaroslavovych Sikan (Дани́ло Яросла́вович Сіка́н; born 16 April 2001) is a Ukrainian professional footballer who plays as a centre-forward for Trabzonspor and the Ukraine national football team.
+Danylo Yaroslavovych Sikan (Дани́ло Яросла́вович Сіка́н; born 16 April 2001) is a Ukrainian professional footballer who plays as a centre-forward for Anderlecht and the Ukraine national football team.

 Club career

 Sikan began playing football in Polissya Zhytomyr as a child.
 As a teenager, he began playing for Karpaty Lviv.
 He made his debut in the Ukrainian Premier League in a match against Zorya Luhansk on 12 August 2018, but then played in competitions for reserves.
 Later in the 2018-19 season, Sikan was loaned out to FC Mariupol.

 Sikan joined Shakhtar Donetsk in 2019, debuting with a victory against his former club Karpaty on 4 August 2019.
 That season he played 7 matches for the senior side and made a debut at continental club competitions on 26 November 2019 in an away tie against Manchester City.
 Struggling to get on a scoreboard, Sikan was placed back in competitions among reserves.

 For the 2020–21 season, Sikan was loaned again to Mariupol, where he made his debut in the Ukrainian Cup competitions.

 On 31 January 2022, he joined Hansa Rostock in the 2.
 Bundesliga league on loan until the end of the season.

 On 4 October 2023, he scored his first Champions League goals, by netting a brace for Shakhtar in a 3–2 away win over Royal Antwerp.
 His performance earned him the title of Player of the Match.
 A month later, on 7 November, he scored the only goal in a 1–0 win over Barcelona at Volksparkstadion in Hamburg.

+On 21 January 2026, Sikan moved to the Belgian Pro League club Anderlecht.